kmlawson/japanese-empire-mo3335/seminars.md

 * GORDON: Andrew Gordon *A Modern History of Japan: From Tokugawa Times to the Present*
 * SOURCES: *Sources of Japanese Tradition: Volume 2, 1600 to 2000* [Ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=908716)
-* MASON: Mason, Michele, and Helen Lee, eds. *Reading Colonial Japan: Text, Context, and Critique* [Ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=844030)
+* MASON: Mason, Michele, and Helen Lee, eds. *Reading Colonial Japan: Text, Context, and Critique* [Ebook](http://library.st-andrews.ac.uk/record=b2201902~S5)

 ## Week 1 - Introductions

 If you have some time before the semester begins, I would strongly recommend that you read some of the chapters of the following survey textbook.
 I suggest you pick up your own copy as it is a nice text to turn to for reference, or you can always make use of one of our library copies:

 Andrew Gordon *A Modern History of Japan: From Tokugawa Times To The Present*

+There is a copy in the library, but an ebook is not available.

 There are several different editions, along with “international” and non-international (US) versions of this book.
 While the editions have improved over the years and now include a new chapter on Japan’s most recent times, feel free to use any edition since we are primarily using it as a background reference work to help cover the domestic history of Japan while we focus on its empire.
 You may find cheap copies of older editions and our library doesn't have the latest version, anyways.

 Please read closely the chapters of this book which cover the period from the end of the Tokugawa age, through the early postwar period, up to 1952.
 In the fourth edition of the book, this includes chapters 5 ("The Samurai Revolution") through chapter 13 ("Occupied Japan: New Departures and Durable Structures") pp60-252.